GAUTAM-HALVADIYA/localrepo/README.md

-#this is my ner repo
+#this is my new repo